Updated on August 7, 2022

 Then I trimmed the folded bottom edge so that it was actually 6 layers of tulle for each tutu.

 Gather the fabric.
 You do this by holding the top stitch and pulling on the bottom stitch, or vice versa.

 I pinned the gathered tulle around the top edge of the bag.

 I sewed the tulle to each bag.

-I didn’t want to switch out the thread for each trim that needed to be attached to the bags, so I used white thread for attaching all of the tulle.
+I didn’t want to switch out the thread for each trim that needed to be attached to the bags, so I used white thread to attach all of the tulle.
 All the tulle edges were covered by trim so this was fine!

-The first bag I did, I did not add the foil inside the bag.
+In the first bag I did, I did not add the foil inside the bag.
 I ended up hot gluing the insides of the bag together because the bags are somewhat thin.
 I did this to the first bag I made.
-Sorry Snow White!
+Sorry, Snow White!

-Fill your favor bag with goodies and they are ready for the party.
+Fill the favor bag with goodies and they are ready for the party.
 For our treat bags, I added a princess fruit snack, small notebook, pencil, lollipop, and glow stick.

 They looked so cute all lined up!